AhmedMousa-ag/text_class_base_rnn_tf_keras/README.md

 config.py: is a file to determine main configurations such as files paths used during preprocessing, training, serving.

-inference_app.py: is a file that decalere infer/ping and predictions to requested data happens
+inference_app.py: is a file that declare infer/ping and predictions to requested data happens.

-##### Utils:
+#### Utils:

 Utils consist of: